Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Surgery can help free up space in your shoulder joint.
 This relieves symptoms of impingement.
 Prepare for surgery as instructed.
 If you don’t, your surgery may have to be rescheduled.
-You will be given instructions for recovering at home.
+Your healthcare provider will give you instructions for recovering at home.
 If you have any questions, be sure to get them answered.

-As instructed, stop taking aspirin or other anti-inflammatory medications.
+As instructed, stop taking aspirin or other anti-inflammatory medicines.

-Tell your doctor about all medications and herbs you take.
+Tell your healthcare provider about all medicines and herbs you take.
 Ask whether you should stop taking them before surgery.

 Arrange for an adult friend or family member to give you a ride home.

 You will be taken to a recovery area after surgery.
-A doctor or nurse will give you medicine to help relieve discomfort.
+A healthcare provider will give you medicine to help relieve discomfort.

 If you had arthroscopy, you might go home the same day.
 If you had open surgery, you may need to stay overnight.

-Before leaving the surgery center, make sure you know how to care for yourself at home.
+Before leaving the surgery center or hospital, make sure you know how to care for yourself at home.
 Taking medicine, using ice, and keeping your arm in a sling as instructed will help you recover faster.

 It may take a few months to feel the full benefit of the surgery.

-After surgery, it’s normal to feel some shoulder numbness for the first few days.
-But call your doctor if you notice any of the following:
+After surgery, it’s normal to feel some shoulder pain and numbness for the first few days.
+But call your healthcare provider if you notice any of the following:

 Excessive pain or swelling